 Gifu is steeped in centuries of history and tradition.
 Great warlords have risen and fallen here, their fates steering the course of Japanese history.
 Life moves on, but traditional streetscapes have survived in towns where the past and the present are inseparable.
 So too, certain traditional ways of doing things remain.

-Arts and crafts have long flourished in Gifu.
+Experience Japanese culture come alive as arts and crafts flourish in Gifu’s rich heritage.
 The region is home to Seki blades, Mino washi (Japanese paper), Hida woodworking, Mino ware, indigo dyeing, and other crafts that have been passed down through generations of artisans—not merely preserved, but thriving and still an important aspect of local communities.

 The same is true of other traditions.
 There’s Ji-Kabuki theater, where local amateur troupes put on a distinctive Gifu version of kabuki drama, and the 1,300-year-old method of using cormorants to catch ayu sweetfish.
 Known as ukai, only the cormorant fishing in the cities of Seki and Gifu is protected by the Imperial Household Agency of Japan.
-To see the ukai fishermen plying the Nagara River by firelight at night is an iconic Gifu sight—one of many special Gifu moments with roots that reach deep into the past.
+Experience Japanese culture come alive with iconic Gifu sights like ukai fishermen on the Nagara River at night, a glimpse into the region’s rich heritage and treasured moments from the past.

 Mino Washi: 1,300 Years of Paper Making